You are currently viewing Who is Settlor, Trustee and Beneficiary?

 c) Minors as Beneficiaries

-If you’re going to send money to kids, you should consult with a ‘estate planning attorney.’
-Children are often not authorised to engage into contracts or legally possess property, and hence cannot hold certain types of accounts.
+If you send money to kids, consult an ‘estate planning attorney.’
+Children are often not authorised to engage in contracts or legally possess property and, hence, cannot hold certain accounts.
 Nonetheless, there are measures to ensure that money belongs to a child and is used in their best interests, such as ‘pre-appointing’ a trustee.

 d) Corporate Beneficiaries

-A trust of lands in England cannot be confined to a corporation without a “permission from the sovereign.”
-However, because the ‘Mortmain Acts’ have no connection to India, a firm in India may be a ‘beneficiary’ of the trust.
+A trust of lands in England cannot be confined to a corporation without “permission from the sovereign.”
+However, because the ‘Mortmain Acts have no connection to India, a firm in India may be a ‘beneficiary’ of the trust.

 e) Foreign Beneficiaries